Greenland (Folketing constituency)

 Greenland (Kalaallit Nunaat; Grønland) is one of the 12 multi-member constituencies of the Folketing, the national legislature of the Kingdom of Denmark.
 The constituency was established in 1975 following the merger of the two constituencies that covered Greenland.
-The constituency currently elects two of the 179 members of the Folketing using the open party-list proportional representation electoral system.
+The constituency currently elects two North Atlantic mandates.
+This is 2 of the 179 members of the Folketing using the open party-list proportional representation electoral system.
 At the 2022 general election it had 41,305 registered electors.

 Electoral system

 Greenland currently elects two of the 179 members of the Folketing using the open party-list proportional representation electoral system.
 Seats are allocated using the D'Hondt method.